chrissmartin/hass-panasonic-miraie/README.md

 You can control the special features through preset modes in the climate entity UI:

-- `none`: All special features disabled
+- **None**: All special features disabled
-- `nanoe`: Only NanoeTM X feature enabled
+- **Nanoe G**: Only NanoeTM X feature enabled - improves air quality
-- `powerful`: Only Powerful mode enabled
+- **Powerful**: Only Powerful mode enabled - maximum cooling/heating performance
-- `economy`: Only Economy mode enabled
+- **Economy**: Only Economy mode enabled - energy-saving operation
-- `nanoe_powerful`: Both NanoeTM X and Powerful mode enabled
+- **Nanoe + Powerful**: Both NanoeTM X and Powerful mode enabled
-- `nanoe_economy`: Both NanoeTM X and Economy mode enabled
+- **Nanoe + Economy**: Both NanoeTM X and Economy mode enabled

+Each preset mode includes an appropriate icon in the UI for easy identification.

 Note: Powerful mode and Economy mode cannot be active simultaneously, so attempting to set both will prioritize Powerful mode.